psf/the-invisibles/content/english/about/process.md

   - Detect speakers: yes
   - Click the "auto-subtitle" button
 - Review the generated subtitle, listen to the video, and make edits.
-  - fix any typos
+  - fix any typos, especially speaker names
   - Ensure proper capitalization, eg PyPodcats, Python, PSF, PyLadies, etc
   - If necessary, clarify spellings with the speaker.
 - Ensure the subtitle is readable on the video
   - The subtitle text should have black background
-- Once finished, Download the subtitle as `.SRT` file
+- Once finished, Download the subtitle as **.SRT** file
 - Export the video.
 Options:
   - Click "Done" button on the top right
   - Burn Subtitles: yes